kopfing/doku/nextcloud_install_centos8.md

 Let Nextcloud scan your installation: https://scan.nextcloud.com/

 A more sophisticated scan can be done by Mozilla: https://observatory.mozilla.org/analyze

+## Tips
+To use the command occ: `sudo -u nginx php /usr/share/nginx/nextcloud/occ`.
+Add it to your aliases.

 # ToDo
 - backup einrichten